 The problems with Carrot’s character are more minor that those with Vimes and Sybil, and its not to do with changes exactly, but rather the in the book-stuff that is kept which really only makes sense for the book version of the character.

-Carrot’s backstory loses impact (which in Guards!
-Guards! had both humour and pathos) when the only other ‘dwarf’ we see also looks totally human in height and beardlessness.
-You have to wonder why a series wich is so cavalier with so much of the source material, has clung to stuff that doesn’t really work.
+Carrot’s backstory as a human adopted by dwarves (which in Guards!
+Guards! had both humour and pathos) loses impact when the only other ‘dwarf’ we see also looks totally human in height and beardlessness.
+You have to wonder why a series wich is so cavalier with so much of the source material, has clung to stuff that doesn’t really work in the changed context.
 Why not just dump the ‘dwarf’ part of Carrot’s backstory since it isn’t doing anything here?

 Again, there’s that thing of keeping details from the book whether they contribute here or just clutter.